 Tahoe South Waterfall Guide

 Cascade is probably one of the best short hikes you can do in the Emerald Bay area.
 It is only 1.5 miles round trip from the Bayview Campground.
-Stepped out along the rocks, the trail will lead you to the top of the falls with great views of Cascade Lake and, of course, Lake Tahoe!
+Stepped out along the rocks, the trail will lead you to the top of the Lake Tahoe waterfall with great views of Cascade Lake and, of course, Lake Tahoe!
 The waterfall is about 200 feet and is very impressive.
 This is one of the most popular in the area, so parking will be difficult.
 Take Hwy 89 north from the Hwy 50 junction for 7.5 miles to the Bayview Campground.
 Parking is in the back past the campsites.

 Glen Alpine Falls